DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-23-changes-for-apply-2.md

 - any dates entered before may no longer be relevant
 - new dates they are unavailable might need to be added
-- locations might be different – they might be travelling much further for this interview (for example – a provider that wasn’t their first choice because it was further away)
+- locations might be different – they might be travelling much further for this interview (for example – a provider that was not their first choice because it was further away)

 Should we still prefill this section?
 Should we flag it for review?